 Send your GPA calculation along with your application, you do not have to update your GPA calculation after the application deadline.

-Based on mutual agreements with certain universities, you might be exempted from the GMAT requirement.
+Based on mutual agreements with certain universities, you might be exempted from taking a GMAT or GRE test.
 Check the list of universities to see whether this applies to you.

 One of the selection criteria is the motivation letter.
 The MSc Finance is an academically challenging programme with a strong emphasis on research methods.
 Applicants are expected to have a high level of intrinsic motivation for academic study in general, and finance and economics in particular.
 Your motivational letter should clearly state why you are interested in studying finance and pursuing a career in this field.
 It should also explain why your academic profile is a good fit for the programme.
 Furthermore, use the motivation letter to highlight any important aspects of your profile that are not documented elsewhere in your application, as well as extenuating circumstances that you have experienced.
 (Max.1 A4)